Common Mistakes Car Accident Victims Make and How to Avoid Them

 Consult a Lawyer

 It is natural to be confused and overwhelmed right after an accident.
-If you are uncertain about what to say or how to respond, consult a car accident lawyer right away.
+If you are uncertain about what to say or how to respond, consult a car accident lawyer immediately.
 A personal injury attorney can guide you through the legal process and protect your rights.

 Refusing Medical Attention